 1 = Freshman (This is a Freshman level class)

 2 = Sophomore

 The second digit represents the credits / hours:

 The last three digits represent the section number of the class.

 A syllabus lists the goals of the class, instructor expectations, instructor contact information, list of materials, grade distribution and suggested activities / assignments.
 It is very important to keep the syllabus accessible throughout the semester.

-Sign up for SJC AlertMe to be notified by voice or text message of campus closures.
+Sign up for SJC AlertMe in your SOS account to be notified by voice or text message of campus closures.
 You may also call the college’s emergency response notification hotline at 866.504.5853, check the San Jacinto College website at www.sanjac.edu or your local news stations for campus closure information.

 The final exam schedule is available online.
 You will also receive more specific information on your syllabus.